 IT class in association with AgeUK.
 10am – 12noon Contact AgeUK to arrange attendance (01482) 869181

 Knit and Natter.
 2 – 4pm Everyone is welcome from experienced knitters to beginners.
 Library knitting groups offer improved health and wellbeing and a lively group of new friends for all ages and abilities.
 Did you know knitting has therapeutic qualities similar to meditation?
 Research shows it can help prevent and manage stress and pain.
 Please note – booking is essential.

-Adult Book Club - last Thursday of the month.
+Adult Book Club.
+Fourth Thursday of the month.
 5.30 - 7 pm Reading can reduce stress by 68% and risk of dementia by 35%.
 Broaden your horizons, meet like-minded people and explore the fascinating world of literature.
 Suitable for all adults and ability levels, no need to book just come along.

 Knit and Natter.
 1.30 - 3.30 pm Everyone is welcome from experienced knitters to beginners.
 Library knitting groups offer improved health and wellbeing and a lively group of new friends for all ages and abilities.
 Did you know knitting has therapeutic qualities similar to meditation?
 Research shows it can help prevent and manage stress and pain.
 Please note – booking is essential.